aekazakov/genome-depot/installation.md

 ## Install dependencies

 Create a directory where GenomeDepot and external tools will be installed.
-This document uses the /opt/genomedepot directory as an example, but installation in this directory requires sudo rights.
-Installing GenomeDepot in the user’s home directory is not recommended because of possible issues with file access and web app execution by the Apache web server.

 ```
 cd /opt